w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 ### 1. Bid Phase

-> Note: If you want to bid to joing the society, you will need to be on the Extrinsics page for the
+> Note: If you want to bid to join the society, you will need to be on the Extrinsics page for the
 > following functions.
 The page is found under "Developer" > "Extrinsics" in Polkadot-JS UI
 > navigation.
 Ensure that you are on the Kusama network by clicking on the network in the top-left
 > corner